 The organisations responsible for compulsory stocks have set up guarantee funds to finance compulsory stockpiling.
 These funds are intended to compensate owners of compulsory stocks for their storage costs, and to offset fluctuations in the price of stored goods.
 Owners of compulsory reserves pass on storage costs to consumers in the form of higher selling prices.

-In the event that a guarantee fund exists in a sector, the federal government obliges all compulsory stockholders to join the relevant compulsory stockholding organisation and pay contributions to the guarantee fund.
+If a sector has a guarantee fund, the federal government requires all compulsory stockholders to join the relevant organisation and pay into the guarantee fund.

-The Federal Office for National Economic Supply concludes compulsory stockholding agreements with the companies concerned.
-It supervises the compulsory stockholders and the compulsory stockholding organisations.
-It also checks that the resources in the guarantee fund are used for the intended purpose and that the contributions are proportionate.
+The Federal Office for National Economic Supply (FONES) monitors the owners of compulsory stocks and the compulsory stock organisations, ensuring that the monies in the guarantee funds are used appropriately and that the fund contributions demanded are reasonable.

 CARBURA: the Swiss organisation for the compulsory stockpiling of oil products.

 This is the oldest stockpiling facility in Switzerland.
 The Swiss Central Office for the Import of Liquid Fuels was founded in Bern on 21 June 1932.
 CARBURA is headquartered in Zurich.
 Its membership includes all importers of petroleum products importing more than 3,000 cubic metres annually.
 Switzerland imports all of the oil it consumes, and its dependence has increased with growing industrialisation.
 CARBURA

 RESERVESUISSE provides services related to the import, storage and processing of food and feedstuffs.